thieulong/FPT-Subject-Register-Bot/README.md

 # FPT-Subject-Register-Bot
 A Messenger automation bot that will check the subject availability status on FAP website (FPT University) using Selenium.

+To run this, you will need a facebook account that will represent your chatbot (clone account) If you hadn't have any, create one!
+Or you can just use your current account (not recommended because you can't recieve Messenger notifications)
 ## 1. Clone the project
 > `git clone https://github.com/thieulong/FPT-Subject-Register-Bot.git`